- Get online support for parents of young children (0-12 years)

 What does it mean to be resilient?
 It’s about being able to bounce back after a setback.
 To keep working at something, even when it’s not easy.
 Changes and challenges - big and small - are part of life.
 Learning to cope with challenges and uncertain times is an important life-long skill.

 Becoming more resilient helps children try new things, even if it takes a while to succeed.
 Resilience also helps children understand that sometimes, things won’t work out as planned.
 But it’s still possible to cope and move on.

 Resilience helps children be more confident in their approach to school and life.
-But if a child or teenager feels sad or worried a lot of the time, it can cause problems.
-It can interfere with learning and social activities.
+But if a child or teenager feels sad, anxious or worried a lot of the time, it can cause problems.
+Depression or anxiety can seriously interfere with learning and social activities.
 It can also start to affect the whole family.

 Becoming more resilient is a journey rather than a destination.
 You’ll be able to see when your child is developing resilience and coping skills.
 For one thing, they’ll get better at recovering from setbacks.
 This will vary from one child to another.
 It will also depend partly on other factors (age, the event, other things happening at the time).
 But whatever the case, all children can benefit from support to develop their coping skills.
 These skills can be supported from the earliest years onward.

 Children learn from the positive interactions they have with their parents or caregivers.
 This can include teaching problem-solving skills, and showing how to embrace and learn from mistakes.
 It’s also about having an optimistic outlook.

 Positive interactions also help children feel safe and secure.
 This loving and caring atmosphere helps them develop the social, emotional and cognitive skills to succeed.
 Even so, parents can’t protect children from difficult feelings altogether.
 As children and teenagers grow, it’s important they start to develop confidence in their own coping skills.
 As a parent, you can help manage anxiety in children with the strategies Triple P provides.